 Family Support & Training: Clinics offer resources and training to help family members and caregivers become comfortable and proficient in supporting AAC use.

-Equipment & Funding Support: Centers often assist in navigating the process of acquiring and obtaining funding for communication devices through insurance or other sources.
+Equipment & Funding Support: Centers often assist with navigating the process of acquiring funding for communication devices through insurance or other sources.

 Who Benefits from AAC Clinics?